Every empty bottle is filled with stories.

 To Craft Wines of Distinction

-Founded in 2009 by winemaker Mica Raas, Myka Cellars was originally intended to spotlight a love for the Santa Lucia Highlands wine growing region.
+Founded in 2009 by winemaker Mica Raas, Myka Estates was originally intended to spotlight a love for the Central Coast wine growing region.
 The craft winery focused exclusively on cool-climate loving varietals from small, sustainably farmed vineyards in and around the Monterey Bay.
-Myka Cellars' home was in Santa Cruz, in a winery space where Raas worked to help other fledgling winemakers achieve their dreams of winemaking on a smaller, craft-based scale.
+Myka Estates' home was in Santa Cruz, in a winery space where Raas worked to help other fledgling winemakers achieve their dreams of winemaking on a smaller, craft-based scale.

 Mica believes the naturally diverse El Dorado County growing region is one of the most under-appreciated American Viticultural Areas.
 While possessing the unique ability to grow almost any grape varietal, this growing region has simply flown under the radar of most viticulturists and winemakers for quite some time.